Pho3b/tiny-logger/README.md

 logs.Info("my", "into", "test", 2) // stdout: 'INFO: my info test 2'
-logs.Debug("hey", "check this", "debug") // stdout: 'DEBUG: hey check this debug' logs.Error("here is the error") // stderr: 'ERROR: here is the error'
+logs.Debug("hey", "check this", "debug") // stdout: 'DEBUG: hey check this debug' logs.Error("here is the error") // stderr: 'ERROR: here is the error' logs.Log(colors.Red, "Here is a Red Msg") // stdout: 'Here is a Red Msg' (Colored Red)
 ```

 ### Struct Logger